Medical malpractice is the 3rd leading cause of death in the US. What is medical malpractice?

 Medical malpractice is a type of personal injury that happens to a patient who receives care from a provider of health care.
 Health care providers are required to administer care to patients in a way that meets certain established medical standards for the type of care delivered.
 If a health care provider fails to provide care that meets the required standard and the patient is injured as a result, the patient may have a claim for medical malpractice.

 It is not enough that a patient experiences a negative medical outcome.
-A claim for medical malpractice has to start with an error on the part of the treating medical professional and that error must be the cause of the patient’s injuries.
+A claim for medical negligence has to start with an error on the part of the treating medical professional and that error must be the cause of the patient’s injuries.
 Establishing that a medical caregiver made an error can be a complex and lengthy process involving the opinions of many different medical experts.

 - Our attorneys have been awarded many accolades for the tremendous job they do in the courtroom.
-The decorated team at Salango Law is ready to apply the successful strategies and tactics that have won cases similar to yours to your medical malpractice claim.
+The decorated team at Salango Law is ready to apply the successful strategies and tactics that have won cases similar to yours to your claim.

 - We have a passion for helping our clients.
 Our aim is that your case is successfully resolved by allowing monetary compensation that alleviates the stress of financial issues in an already complicated time.